 My First Ramadan by Karen Katz

-I’d use this simple book with appealing illustrations to teach preschooler about Ramadan.
+I’d use this simple book with appealing illustrations to teach preschoolers about Ramadan.
 It shows how a young boy celebrates his first Ramadan with his family. [picture book, ages 2 and up]

-It’s Ramadan, Curious George! by H. A. Rey
+It’s Ramadan, Curious George! by Hena Kahn, illustrated in the style of H. A. Rey

 This board book with tabs teaches kids, and Curious George, about Ramadan.
-He helps his friend Kareem and his family celebrate Ramadan from eating the special foods, making gift baskets for the needy, and watching for the full moon to celebrate Eid. [board book, ages 2 and up]
+He helps his friend Kareem and his family celebrate Ramadan by eating special foods, making gift baskets for the needy, and watching for the full moon to celebrate Eid. [board book, ages 2 and up]

 Max Celebrates Ramadan by Adria F. Worsham, illustrated by Mernie Gallagher-Cole